agrayush13/laundry-lo-src/docs/prd.md

 - What are the actual Plus benefits, and how do they apply to per-item pricing?
 - Delivery fee: flat, distance-based, or free above a threshold?
 - Which city and pincodes launch first? (demo data is Bengaluru)

+## 10. The homepage

+The homepage is a design showcase as much as a front door, and it has its own
+document: [homepage.md](./homepage.md).
+What matters at product level:

+- **The product must be legible in second one.** The pin-code input sits in the first viewport and the cycle is the container, never a gate.
+- **Claims trace to a real surface.** No invented testimonials or customer counts.
+The three figures in the spin section (52+ partners, 6 pin codes, 24h) are demo figures rather than counts of the seed data, which is why the footer carries "a demo project by ayush, not a real service." plainly and unmissably.
+- **Prices shown there are the prices in the booking flow.** The service cards read from the same catalogue the cart uses, so the two cannot drift.
+- **Plus promises exactly three perks** (free pickup, 10% off, priority slots), the same three the booking summary honours.